Steven Law Office

 I am attorney Eric Steven.
-With over 19 years of experience helping Spokane area landlords, I can help you by effectively deal with problem tenants and assist you quickly by taking a case through the eviction process.
-By devoting my practice entirely to landlord/tenant law, I am able to offer exceptional landlord rights legal services.
+With over 20 years of experience helping Spokane area landlords, my skilled associates and I can help you by effectively deal with problem tenants and assist you quickly by taking a case through the eviction process.
+By devoting our practice entirely to landlord/tenant law, we are able to offer exceptional landlord rights legal services.

 Cause for Eviction